 Delete existing record by Id

-You can download the source code for this tutorial in my GitHub Account @coderbugzz.
+You can download the source code for this tutorial from GitHub @coderbugzz.

 Summary